-Speaker phase is a major determinant in how your overall audio system sounds.
+Speaker phase is a major determinant of how your overall audio system sounds.

 So here’s how you phase your speakers:

-- Determine how your speakers wee meant to work, for example stereo, surround sound and so on.
+- Determine how your speakers were meant to work, for example, stereo, surround sound, and so on.
 This goes for the amplifier as well.

 - You should also check what orientation the speakers were meant to work in.
 For example, were they meant to face each other, turn in the same direction, etc.

 - If you are using your speaker as they were meant to be used, then you do not need to do anything else in terms of phasing.

 - If not, you need to phase the speakers.
 Continue the steps.

 5. If you need to straight phase, ensure that the marked speaker wire is connected to the positive jack of both the speaker and the amp.